okta/okta-auth-js/README.md

 Applicable only for SPA clients using [PKCE OAuth Flow](#pkce-oauth-20-flow).
 By default, the authorization code is requested and parsed from the search query.
 Setting this value to `fragment` will cause the URL hash fragment to be used instead.
 If your application uses or alters the search query portion of the `redirectUri`, you may want to set this option to "fragment".
 This option affects both [token.getWithRedirect](#tokengetwithredirectoptions) and [token.parseFromUrl](#tokenparsefromurloptions)

+##### `responseType`

+Specify the [response type](https://developer.okta.com/docs/api/resources/oidc#request-parameters) for OIDC authentication when using the [Implicit OAuth Flow](#implicit-oauth-20-flow).
+The default value is `['token', 'id_token']` which will request both an access token and ID token.
+If `pkce` is `true`, both the access and ID token will be requested and this option will be ignored.
+For web/native applications using the `authorization_code` flow, this value should be set to `"code"` and `pkce` should be set to `false`.

 ##### `pkce`

 Enable the [PKCE OAuth Flow](#pkce-oauth-20-flow).
 Default value is `true`.
 If set to `false`, the authorization flow will use the [Implicit OAuth Flow](#implicit-oauth-20-flow).
-When PKCE flow is enabled the authorize request will use `response_type=code` and `grant_type=authorization_code` on the token request.
+When PKCE flow is enabled the authorize request will use `response_type=code` and the token request will use `grant_type=authorization_code`.
 All these details are handled for you, including the creation and verification of code verifiers.
 Tokens can be retrieved on the login callback by calling [token.parseFromUrl](#tokenparsefromurloptions)

 ##### `authorizeUrl`